-Since 2017, PSCR has funded prize challenge competitions across a number of research areas.
-Read more about each challenge below, and use the links to learn about the projects, winners, and amounts funded.
+Since 2017, PSCR has funded Open Innovation prize challenge competitions across a number of research areas including Internet of Things (IoT), augmented reality (AR), unmanned aerial systems (UAS), and more.
+Read about each prize challenge below, and click the challenge's name to learn more about the project and its winners.